Matthiti/Wiefie/README.md

 # Wiefie
-This app sets up a wifi hotspot and automatically reconnect when internet is down
+This app sets up a wifi hotspot and automatically reconnects when internet is down